 Several homeopathic pharmacies sell handy pet remedy kits including Helios, Ainsworths and Freemans.
 You may also be able to purchase remedies if you are using a homeopathic vet who may have their own supplies.

-This remedy treats shock, both mental and physical and will also assist in the treatment of acute febrile conditions, such as viral or bacterial diseases.
+It is a good winter remedy for complaints which come on after cold, dry conditions.
+It will also assist in the treatment of acute febrile conditions, such as viral or bacterial diseases

 Apis – Apis mellifca* – Honey Bee

-Urticarial swellings, oedema and fluid in joints will often respond to this remedy, apart from its benefits for insect bites and stings.
+Urticarial swellings, oedema and fluid in joints will often respond to this remedy.
 It may also help urine retention, if this is physiological.

 * Zoological nomenclature later changed to Apis mellifera

 This is homeopathy’s great injury remedy.
 It is a very versatile remedy which can minimise bruising and speed healing.
 It is great for pain after dental work, particularly if there is profuse bleeding.

 It is also good for mental trauma, over-exertion and when you are feeling ‘up against it all’.